migrcode/r-packages/02_apps/rmarkdown-excessive-html-template.md

 </html>
 ```

-You can knitr this file with the following code in an .Rmarkdown file:
+You can knitr this file with the following code in an .Rmd file:

 ```
 ---